Earthquake Prone Buildings

 1. Initial assessment

-- If there is any concern about the structural integrity of the building, do not enter.
-Seek professional chartered engineering advice and guidance and advise occupants that the building is not to be occupied and move to step.
+- Do not allow anyone to enter the building if there is any concern about the structural integrity of the building and seek professional chartered engineering advice and guidance

 2. Engineer inspection

-- Chartered engineer inspects key elements of the building structure.
-This may include invasive techniques.
-It is recommended that the same engineer/engineering company does this for continuity and familiarity of the building.
+- Chartered engineer inspects key elements of the building structure – this may include invasive techniques

-- Buildings are not to be occupied until the engineer declares that it is safe to occupy.
+- Do not enter the buildings until the engineer declares that it is safe to occupy

 3. Check building systems

-- Once the engineer has declared the building safe to occupy, organise an inspection of building services and systems by suitably qualified professionals/Independent Qualified Person, e.g. fire protection, electrical, water, lifts, heating and air conditioning, or security.
+- Once the building is declared safe to occupy, organise an inspection of building services and systems by suitably qualified professionals/Independent Qualified Person, e.g. fire protection, electrical, water, lifts, heating and air conditioning, or security

-- A final check is done to ensure that the building is safe to occupy in accordance with building warrant of fitness and building code regulations and policies.
+- Carry out a final check to ensure that the building is safe to occupy in accordance with building warrant of fitness and building code regulations and policies

 4. All clear to occupy